smotrikov/preact-html-converter/README.md

 Please note that any sibling nodes of a Preact component will not be rendered!
 Make sure to wrap the component with a div element.

 ### Static rendering
 If you just want to quickly render a html string, you can import the `convertStatic` function of this module.
-With this function only the root node will be converted to a React element.
+With this function only the root node will be converted to a Preact element.
 All child nodes will be rendered with `dangerouslySetInnerHTML`.

 ## License